ibi-group/otp-middleware/docs/trip-monitoring.md

 ### Journey State

-Each `MonitoredTrip` object has a `JourneyState` instance that contains the latest trip monitoring state as a result of running `CheckMonitoredTrip` logic.
+Each `MonitoredTrip` object contains a [`JourneyState`](../src/main/java/org/opentripplanner/middleware/tripmonitor/JourneyState.java) instance, which is a snapshot of the latest trip monitoring state as a result of running `CheckMonitoredTrip`.
 If a `JourneyState` object's fields are not populated (or are zero), the trip is deemed to not have been monitored before.

 Once an occurrence of a trip completes, the journey state is "reset",